AymanSulaiman/Covid19-ETL-Project/README.md

 By Toshe Ayo-Ariyo, Joshua Liu, Sanaz Shahbazian, Danielle Ho, and Ayman Sulaiman

 ## Project Proposal
-Based upon the data compiled by John Hopkins University, we want to explore ''' Insert reasons here''' This will be done by extracting the CSV data and migrating it to a PostgreSQL Database.
+Based upon the data compiled by John Hopkins University, we want to explore the time line adn the data of Covid 19.
+This will be done by extracting the CSV data and migrating it to a PostgreSQL Database.

 ## Project Description